krashautomation/workphotopro-full/README.md

 This is a complete rewrite of WorkPhotoPro, migrating from Clerk to Appwrite:

 ### What Changed:
-- ❌ Removed: Clerk authentication
+- ❌ Removed: Clerk authentication and dependencies
-- ✅ Added: Appwrite authentication
+- ✅ Added: Appwrite authentication with Email OTP
+- ✅ Added: Real-time job chat system
+- ✅ Added: Image sharing in chat
+- ✅ Added: Google OAuth integration
 - ✅ Clean architecture designed for multi-tenancy
 - ✅ Built-in team/organization support